ibm-cloud-docs/EventStreams/eventstreams155.md

 4. Create or import a root key in to {{site.data.keyword.keymanagementserviceshort}}.
 For more information, see [Creating root keys ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/key-protect?topic=key-protect-create-root-keys){:new_window} or [Importing root keys ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/services/key-protect?topic=key-protect-import-root-keys){:new_window}.
 5. Retrieve the Cloud Resource Name (CRN) of the key using the ***View CRN*** option in the {{site.data.keyword.keymanagementserviceshort}} GUI.
 6. Open a [support ticket ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/get-support?topic=get-support-getting-customer-support#using-avatar){:new_window} on {{site.data.keyword.messagehub}} that contains the following information:
-   * The CRN of the root key that you created in {{site.data.keyword.keymanagementserviceshort}}.
+   * The CRN of the root key that you want to use in your instance of the {{site.data.keyword.keymanagementserviceshort}} service
    * The CRN of your {{site.data.keyword.messagehub}} instance<br/>
    You can provide this ID by pasting the full {{site.data.keyword.Bluemix}} console URL after clicking on the {{site.data.keyword.messagehub}} service, or by pasting the output from the following CLI command:
    ```